JelleZijlstra/taxonomy/docs/person.md

   Vietnamese uses a large set of unusual diacritics, but these seem to be usually omitted when Vietnamese scientists are listed as authors.
 Modes of citation for Vietnamese names vary; for example, [Nguyen Truong Son](/h/43537) is often cited as "Son", but also as "S.T.
 Nguyen".
-In the database, the family name field should contain the family name, and the given names field should contain the given name followed by the middle name.
-Note that this reverses the normal name order in Vietnamese.
+However, the convention appears to be to cite people by their given name, e.g. "Son".
+Therefore, the _family_name_ should contain the given name, and the _given_names_ field should contain the family name and middle name.

 Non-Latin writing systems: